oicr-ibc/cssscl/README.rst

      # or use git clone
      $ git clone git@github.com:oicr-ibc/cssscl.git

-2. Check that all packages necessary to run the cssscl are installed and are avaialble
+2. Check that all packages necessary to run the cssscl are installed and are avaialble by running the cssscl_check_pre_installation.sh script

    .. code-block:: bash